 Watching the booster undertake its autonomous landing must be as thrilling a sight for those on the ground, as the sight of Earth and outer space for those in the capsule.

-Putting aside where the edge of space is for a moment, Branson’s flight was a great day for space tourists — or for those with a stack of money.
+Putting aside where the edge of space is for a moment, Branson’s flight was a great day for space tourists with a stack of money.
 But there is a glimmer of hope for those who don’t have a spare $250,000 (or thereabouts) knocking around to spend on a suborbital ride to the edge of space (or thereabouts).

-Shortly after his return from the hour-long trip, Branson launched a competition on Omaze for someone to win a pair of tickets on a Virgin Galactic suborbital flight in early 2022.
+Shortly after his return from the hour-long trip, Branson launched a competition on Omaze for someone to win, in 2022, a pair of tickets on a Virgin Galactic suborbital flight.

-I thought I would enter the competition — but changed my mind after reading the terms that apply to non-US residents.
-If, like me, you are not a US resident, you too may want to read through the terms of the prize, thoroughly, before you press the competition’s enter button.
-Unless a lawyer happening to read this article can explain the onerous tax tone?
+I thought I would enter the competition, but changed my mind after reading the terms that apply to non-US residents.
+If, like me, you are not a US resident, you too may want to read through the terms of the prize thoroughly before you press the competition enter button.
+Unless a lawyer happening to read this article can explain the onerous tone of the tax?

-And who were lucky enough to fly to the edge of space with Branson and Bezos?
+But who were lucky enough to fly to the edge of space with Branson and Bezos in July 2021?

 On 11 July, Branson’s three crew mates were all employees, one overseeing the test flight (looking rather nervous, I thought, for someone who had done this flight before) and two others evaluating cabin procedures and the researcher experience.

 Also onboard was 82-year old veteran professional pilot Wally Funk.
-She went through astronaut training in the 1960s as part of a privately-funded female astronaut training program but the program was cancelled.
-NASA did not recruit any women astronauts until the late 1970s.
+She went through astronaut training in the 1960s as part of a privately-funded female astronaut training program, but the program was cancelled.
+NASA didn’t recruit any women astronauts until the late 1970s.

 Also on the flight was 18-year old Oliver Daemen, the company’s first paying passenger.
-A newly qualified private pilot, his family reportedly paid $28 million for his 10 minute flight after the previous passenger pulled out due to some kind of diary clash (civilian space travel is already beginning to sound like any normal day in the office).
+A newly qualified private pilot, his family reportedly paid $28 million for his 10 minute flight after the previous passenger pulled out due to some kind of diary clash.
+Civilian space travel is already sounding like a regular day in the office.